 Lumbar fusion is a surgical procedure that aims to treat back pain.
+It is considered a treatment of last choice.
 The premise is that the pain occurs because the back is not strong enough to support a patient’s weight or their activity level.
 Patients almost always have a dramatically abnormal MRI such as a collapsed disc or most commonly, spondylolistheis, which is a slippage of the bones of the back.
 Because a lumbar fusion places extra stress on the levels above and below the surgery, it is less recommended for younger patients.
 A lumbar fusion is typically a last resort option for the patient.
 It is considered only after all other measures such as physical therapy and injections have been exhausted.

 In this surgery, screws, rods and a “cage” are implanted to strengthen the spine.
 In exchange for the increased strength, there is typically a 5-10 degree reduction in the flexibility of the patient’s back.
 Because most bending occurs at the hip, patients with a fusion can still accomplish this activity, but may feel a stiffness in their back.
 By improving the strength of the back, the lumbar fusion surgery has a 50-70% chance of reducing back pain.